 True migration versus perceived change

-Why filler is not static in tissue
+Why volume treatment is not static in tissue

-The clinical factors that determine filler behaviour
+The clinical factors that determine volume treatment behaviour

 Why over treatment is often mistaken for migration